 The Cayuga County Healthy Neighborhoods Program seeks to reduce the burden of housing-related illness and injury.
 It provides in-home assessments and interventions for asthma, tobacco cessation, indoor air quality, lead, fire safety, and other environmental health hazards.

 During a home visit, the home is checked for environmental health and safety issues.
 Staff provides education, referrals and products to help residents correct or reduce housing hazards identified during the visit.
-This program covers anyone who lives in the towns of Locke and Moravia, as well as three census tracts of Auburn.
-Auburn residents can see if their street is included in the program by clicking on the button below.
+This program covers anyone who lives in the towns of Locke and Moravia, as well as the city of Auburn.
+We work with renters, property owners, landlords; there is no income requirement.

 For more information about programming, please contact our office at (315) 252-4212 or firstname.lastname@example.org.